AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/index.rst

 arrays—especially the test, lint, and check scripts—before running ``bin/dev doctor`` and ``bin/dev up``.

+When Husky pre-commit or pre-push hooks are present, the installer also offers to create a small hook wrapper and update those hooks.
+It uses the managed worktree environment after ``bin/dev up`` and preserves the inherited hook environment before a worktree has managed state.
+This prevents a hook in one worktree from accidentally testing against another worktree's database.

 Several environments at the same time
 --------------------------------------